d3/d3/docs/d3-shape/pie.md

 }
 ```

 The default value accessor assumes that the input data are numbers, or that they are coercible to numbers using [valueOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/valueOf).
-If your data are not simply numbers, then you should specify an accessor that returns the corresponding numeric value for a given datum.
+If your data are not numbers, then you should specify an accessor that returns the corresponding numeric value for a given datum.
 For example, given a CSV file with *number* and *name* fields:

 ```csv
 number,name